ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

 ### Enter Astro

 [Astro](https://astro.build/) is a javascript framework for making multi page applications mainly aimed at making content focused sites as it focuses heavily on a fast first page load and being all around SEO friendly.
-It has static site generation functionality where you write content in markdown, and then you can template out pages using ```.astro``` files.
+Astro as a static site generator is quite simple, you write content in markdown, and then you can template the markdown into pages using ```.astro``` files.
- The developer experience is extremely good due to it's unintimidating syntax as well as the extremely good [docs](https://docs.astro.build/)
-Astro has plenty of more advanced feature's like being able to use React/Svelte/Vue components within Astro itself which I hope to look at in the future but for now we're keeping it basic.
+Pages can have client-side interactivity with React/Svelte/Vue components embedded in Astro components which I will look at in the future but for now we're keeping it basic.

 ### What we're building